AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 >[!TAB Task]

-1. Create a journey called "your name _Order Confirmation"
+1. Create a journey called `Luma - Order Confirmation`
-2. Use the event: [!DNL LumaOnlinePurchase] as a trigger
+1. Use the event: [!DNL LumaOnlinePurchase] as a trigger

-3. Create the order confirmation email:
+1. Create the order confirmation email called `Luma - Order Confirmation`

    * Category transactional - make sure to select the transactional email surface
    * The subject line must be personalized with the recipients' first name and must include the phrase "thank you for your purchase"
+   * Use the **Luma - Order summary** template and modify it:

-Following the Luma brand guideline the email should be structured as follows - you can use the **Luma - Order summary** template and modify it:
+Following the Luma brand guideline the email should be structured as follows:
 <table>
 <tr>
 <td>